The skinny-dipping maverick shaking up the Bundesliga

 "Streich is one of our own," he says.
 "Always with the heart on his sleeve, a no-nonsense guy.
 He greets us in the streets as if we were close friends for a long time."

-"He is so important for the young players," adds Timo.
+"He is so important for the young players," adds Tibor.
 "When they come through the ranks and think about fast cars and money, Streich gets their feet back on the ground."

 "Don't mention our new youth talents on the BBC," adds Kurt.
-"We don't want the rich English clubs knowing!"
+"We don't want the rich English clubs knowing."

 Robin Koch, who signed for Leeds for a reported £13m in August 2020, and Caglar Soyuncu, who moved to Leicester two years earlier for around £19m, are among the Freiburg talents picked off by the Premier League clubs.